warestack/watchflow/DEVELOPMENT.md

 This guide covers setting up the Watchflow development environment for local development and testing.

+## Quick Start

+🚀 **New to Watchflow?** Start with our [Local Development Setup Guide](./LOCAL_SETUP.md) for a complete end-to-end setup including GitHub App configuration and webhook testing.

+This document covers advanced development topics and workflow.

 ## Prerequisites

 - Python 3.12 or higher